 Striking the right chord when determining how to price your artwork is tricky.
 Why?
-The art you create is personal to you and a product of your deep passion for creating.
-How do you put an objective price on that?
+The art you create is personal to you and a product of your passion.
+It’s difficult to put an objective price on the labor of love that your art represents.

-If you aren’t sure how to price your artwork, you’re in good company.
-Most artists and potential buyers have no idea how to value a work of art either and those who do usually have help from authorities such as galleries, art appraisers or art market specialists.
-Market sales reports can dictate pricing for established artists but may have little bearing on how emerging artists should price their work.
+If you aren’t sure how to price your work, you’re not alone.
+Most artists and potential buyers have no idea how to value a work of art.
+Those who do know, have help from authorities such as galleries, art appraisers or art market specialists.
+Market sales reports can help with determining pricing for established artists but may have little bearing on how emerging artists should price their work.

-How do you set a price for your work that makes your art attractive to potential buyers and collectors but allows you to make a profit?
-While there is no one way that works for everyone, there are some guiding principles that can help you get started.
+How do you set a price that makes your art attractive to potential buyers and collectors but also allows you to make a profit?
+While there is no one formula that works for everyone, there are some guiding principles that can help you get started.

 - Consider all the fixed expenses incurred to operate your creative practice, such as studio rent and utilities.